“On Power”: A Blueprint for Liberty vs. Tyranny - July 29th, Hour 2

 We fight for our liberty.

-Not what the Democrat Party is trying to transition this nation into.
+That's what we fight wars over, not what the Democrat Party is trying to transition this nation into.

-The Democrat Party is the American Marxist Party, is the radical Islamist Party.
+The Democrat Party is the American Marxist Party, is the radical Islamist party.

 It is not the party of the individual and prosperity and success and merit.